 This is a ranking of colleges and universities based solely on the popularity of their Wildlife Management program.
 Read the methodology here.

-Valley City State University is among your top options if you're planning on studying Wildlife Management.
-This is a great option for students who favor the beauty of a quaint college town.
+Montana State University is among your top options if you're planning on studying Wildlife Management.
+This is a superb option for students who like the style of a small college town.

 Montana State University is known for a low crime rate, among the list of the safest schools in the U.S..
 Quite a few MSU Bozeman first-year students get scholarships.
 Interested in knowing more details on Montana State University's campus?
 Have a virtual tour.

 Brigham Young University - Idaho is a good option for students pursuing a Wildlife Management degree.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

 You will get a high-return on your education investment with Brigham Young University - Idaho, due to the fact its net price of $9,286 is a great deal.
 Score more than 22 on the ACT?
 That's above the standard applicant score, so you have a good chance of getting in.
 Watch some school videos to explore what being on campus is like.

 It's hard to beat Front Range Community College if you want to pursue Wildlife Management as a major.
 The campus of is located in , .

 For students who would like to carry on following their bachelor's degree, this school has grad programs available.
 Freshmen are not required to live on-campus at .
 Interested in learning more about 's campus?
 Go on a virtual tour.

 Salish Kootenai College is a good decision for individuals interested in a Wildlife Management major.
 Students who like the peace and quiet of country life may appreciate the agricultural location of Pablo, Montana.